ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 Internet-Draft                                                       ISC
 Updates: 1034 (if approved)                                     S. Huque Intended status: Standards Track                              Salesforce
-Expires: 24 October 2022                                      P. Wouters
+Expires: 27 October 2022                                      P. Wouters
                                                                    Aiven
                                                               D. Wessels
                                                                 Verisign
-                                                           22 April 2022
+                                                           25 April 2022

               DNS Glue Requirements in Referral Responses
-                draft-ietf-dnsop-glue-is-not-optional-05
+                draft-ietf-dnsop-glue-is-not-optional-06

 Abstract

    The DNS uses glue records to allow iterative clients to find the addresses of name servers that are contained within a delegated zone.
-   Authoritative Servers are expected to return all available in-domain glue records in a referral response.
-If message size constraints prevent the inclusion of all in-domain glue records, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use another transport to retrieve the full response.
+   Authoritative Servers are expected to return all available glue records for in-domain name servers in a referral response.
+If message size constraints prevent the inclusion of all glue records for in-domain name servers, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use another transport to retrieve the full response.
 This document updates RFC 1034 to clarify correct server behavior.

 Status of This Memo